|Prices Per Person Per Hour (USD)|

 Helicopter models used

 Aircraft available in this package are US helicopters manufacturer Robinson.
-The models are the Robinson R44 from 1 to 3 people and Robinson R66 4 max.
+The models are the Robinson R44 from 1 to 3 people and a Eurocopter B2 for 4 to 5 people.

 If the number of passengers exceeds the capacity of the aircraft in in our Panama Canal Ocean to Ocean Helicopter Tour we can easily add more aircraft to complete the group.

 Next Level Aerials 🚁🇵🇦 . . . #dasnoghelisandersdaneendrone #gewoonachterin #fastenyourseatbelts #filming #hallojumbo #panama #panamacanal #aerial #dji #inspire #osmo #helicopter #aeroalbrook @aeroalbrook #robinson #cockpit #drone #noflyzone #thinkinginpossibilities #denkeninoplossingen #creativethinking #jatoch #sorrygijs